About

 In 2008 he served as the first Robert Bosch Foundation Senior Diplomatic Fellow in the German Foreign Office, where he worked in the Planning Staff for Foreign Minister (and now President) Frank-Walter Steinmeier.
 In 2012 he was a member of German Chancellor Angela Merkel’s ‘Futures Advisory Group’.

-Dr. Hamilton is a member of the Advisory Board of the Austrian Institute for International Affairs, Riddle (www.ridl.io), the Black Sea Program of the Middle East Institute, and is a member of the editorial board of the Review of Central and East European Law.
+Dr. Hamilton currently co-chairs the Transatlantic Trade, Technology and Security Dialogue of the Center for European Policy Analysis (CEPA).
+He is a member of the Advisory Board of the Austrian Institute for International Affairs, Riddle (www.ridl.io), the Black Sea Program of the Middle East Institute, and is a member of the editorial board of the Review of Central and East European Law.
+He is a Senior non-resident Fellow at the Center for Studies in Applied Economics in Rome.
 He was a member and former chair of the selection committee for the Robert Bosch Stiftung Fellows program bringing young American professionals to Germany.
 He has been a Member of the Academic Advisory Boards for the Stiftung Wissenschaft und Politik (SWP), the Körber Foundation, the Alexander von Humboldt Foundation, and the Heinrich Böll Foundation, and Member of the Board of Advisors to the European-American Business Council, the Center for European Policy Analysis, the Prague Center for Transatlantic Relations, the Bratislava Center for European and North Atlantic Affairs, and the Center for International Relations in Warsaw.
 He has served as Editorial Board Member for the Council on European Studies; the journal Biosecurity and Bioterrorism; and the Danish Foreign Policy Yearbook.
 He has served as a consultant to Microsoft, Breakthrough Energy, the U.S. Business Roundtable, the Transatlantic Business Dialogue, the National Geographic Society, and RAND.
 From 2007-2009 he served at the invitation of the EU Commissioner for Trade to be the sole U.S. member of the Steering Committee of a major study of non-tariff barriers to transatlantic commerce.

 Dr. Hamilton testifies regularly before the U.S. Congress and European parliaments, and is a regular commentator for European and U.S. media.
 He served as host of The Washington Post/Newsweek International’s online discussion feature Next Europe and as faculty mentor for The Atlantic magazine’s content partnership with SAIS.
 From 2005-2017 he coordinated the German-U.S. Media Forum of leading editors, and from 2017-2019 the Chinese-German-U.S. Media Forum, together with the Robert Bosch Foundation.